ultravioletrs/cube-docs/docs/getting-started.md

 If multiple models are available:

 1. Click the **Model Selector** at the top of the chat page
-2. Choose a different LLM (e.g., TinyLlama, Starcoder, Qwen)
+2. Choose a different LLM (for example: TinyLlama, Starcoder, Qwen)

 Cube AI will switch inference to the selected model.
 Available models depend on your backend configuration (Ollama or vLLM).

 ---